kredar/kredar.github.io/_posts/2022-10-04-The-Role-of-a-Product-Manager.md

 ---
 title: "The Role of a Product Manager"
-excerpt: "What is Product Management and What is the Role of a Product Manager?"
+excerpt: "Understand what product management really means — from defining strategy and roadmaps to the PM's role as customer advocate, communicator, and decision-maker."
 categories:
   - Product Management
 tags: